 Considering the amount of time celebrities spend in the makeup chair with wands, brushes, and sponges whirling around their faces, it's only natural that they'd absorb a great deal of beauty intel from the artists they hire.
-In fact, for many celebrity–makeup artist relationships, their bond is much more than a professional contract.
-They're good friends off set too.
+In fact, for many celebrity–makeup artist relationships, the bond is much more than a professional contract.
+These close collaborators are often good friends off set, too.
 It's simply the nature of the industry.
-Artists aren't tight-lipped about their process but rather generously share what they find works best.
+Artists aren't tight-lipped about their process, but rather generously share what they find works best.
 By trade, celebrities pass on the beauty knowledge that they've soaked in, too.

 There have been so many times an actress, singer, or model shared an exceptionally good makeup nugget with us that we found it fruitful to sift through the many interviews we've conducted for the best tips they ever learned from a makeup artist.
-Their insight, below.
+Learn six of the best celebrity makeup tips below.

 If you've ever seen makeup wizards like Patrick Ta or Ariel Tejada wield a Beautyblender, then you know what Shay Mitchell is referring to (here's a video for reference): "Coming from working with some of the best makeup artists, it's been really interesting to see their techniques, you know?
 They all moisten their Beautyblender, and the way that they blend is like a whole thing on their own.
 I try and do what Ariel [Tejada] and Patrick [Ta] do—I haven't gotten there yet, but it's like a really light touch and it's, I mean, the amount of times that they've used a Beautyblender on my face, I would love to count it."

 Hailey Bieber says one of the best foundation tricks she's picked up is 100% free: "A lot of makeup artists will first put foundation on their hands, rub it together, and then press it into the skin, rather than applying it with a brush.
 I think it gives a nicer, more natural glow to the skin."